cascutter/Project-1-Night-In/README.md

 ## Motivation

-This project was created to provide a sleek, easy to use, multi-source content search mobile-first application with the intention of allowing the user ample opportunity for discovery and variety.
+This project was created to provide a sleek, easy to use, multi-source content, mobile-first application with the intention of allowing the user ample opportunity for discovery and variety.

 ## User Story